 - Other mental and psychological disorders identified in the DSMIV-TR Manual of Psychiatric Diagnoses

-At the Social Security law firm of Richard A. Sly, Attorney at Law, we have handled hundreds of Social Security benefits claims and appeals for victims of mental illness and psychological and emotional problems.
+Portland SSD and SSI Attorney Richard A. Sly has handled hundreds of Social Security benefits claims and appeals for victims of mental illness and psychological and emotional problems.

 Are you or a family member considering filing a claim for Social Security disability or Supplemental Security Income benefits?
 Contact an attorney with over 30 years of experience.
 Contact lawyer Richard A. Sly for a free consultation regarding your claim.